 Regarding HFA and Music Reports, what this means for you is that your money is split up between those two companies.
 And this is where things start to get interesting.
 Here’s what I mean.
 NOTE: If you are a solo independent artist who writes your own music, then “publisher” means you below.
 Oh, and I’m liberally copying this text from my other page because I’m too lazy to rewrite it.

 - Fees: They take a % of the mechanical royalties as a processing fee.

 - Getting the money: Unless the publisher creates an account directly with HFA, the mechanical royalties will sit there and remain uncollected (and I assume eventually be lost for good… but from personal experience, I can tell you I was able to collect mechanical royalties from Spotify through HFA that occurred 6 years before I signed up for HFA)!
 As an independent artist, your choice is to try to act like a bonafide publisher and sign up directly with HFA, or to use a service like CD Baby Pro or TuneCore Music Publishing Administration.
 Otherwise, you won’t see any of those mechanical royalties!

-- Major services that report to HFA: Spotify
+- Major services that report to HFA: Spotify, Apple Music

 - Music Reports